ColinWalker98/nato/README.md

   - Database instance is accessible
     - from the jumphost on SSH port 22.
     - from the application instance on TCP port 27017.
 - No additional DNS name has been created.
-To access the application, refer to the Terraform output resource `loadbalancer_public_dns` or fetch the DNS from the Ansible host variables.
+To access the application, refer to the ansible playbook output or fetch the DNS from the Ansible host variables.

 ### Automation
 - Ansible hosts and host variables will be provisioned by Terraform through a template to reduce manual tasks and limit human errors.